opendistro/for-elasticsearch-docs/docs/upgrade/docker.md

 If you're using the Docker image, we highly recommend performing what amounts to a [cluster restart upgrade](../cluster-restart/).
 This process requires downtime, but takes very few steps and avoids problems with individual nodes rejoining the cluster and executing commands within containers.

-The most important step is to leave your data volumes intact.
-Don't run `docker-compose down -v`.
-In fact, you don't need to run `docker-compose down` at all.
+The most important step is to leave your data volumes intact. **Don't** run `docker-compose down -v`.
-{: .warn }
+{: .warning }

 1. Update the version strings in `docker-compose.yml`.
-For example, find and replace all occurrences of `:1.0.0` with `:1.1.0`.
 You can perform this step while the cluster is running.
+For more information, see [Sample Docker Compose file](../../install/docker/#sample-docker-compose-file).

 1. Recreate the cluster using the updated file: